codes-org/codes/src/models/networks/model-net/doc/README.dragonfly.txt

 Our ROSS dragonfly model uses the configuration a=2p=2h for modeling the dragonfly topology.
-Full-sized network packets (default size: 512 bytes) are broken into smaller packet chunks (default size: 32 bytes) for transportation over the network.
-ROSS dragonfly model supports three different forms of
+Full-sized network packets (default size: 512 bytes) are broken into smaller flits (default size: 32 bytes) for transportation over the network.
+ROSS dragonfly model supports four different forms of
-routing: minimal: packet is sent directly from the source group to destination group over the single global channel connecting the source and destination groups.  non-minimal: packet is first sent to an intermediate group and then to the destination group.
-This type of routing helps to load balance the network traffic under some traffic patterns which congest the single global channel connecting the two groups.  adaptive routing: a congestion sensing algorithm is used to choose the minimal or non-minimal path for the packet.
+routing: minimal: packet is sent directly from the source group to destination group over the single global channel connecting the source and destination groups.  non-minimal: packet is first sent to a randomly selected intermediate group and then to the destination group.
+This type of routing helps to load balance the network traffic under some traffic patterns which congest the single global channel connecting the two groups.  adaptive routing: a congestion sensing algorithm is used to choose the minimal or non-minimal path for the packet. progressive adaptive routing: decision to take minimal route is re-assessed as long as the packet stays in the source group.

+A credit-based flow control system is used to maintain congestion control in the dragonfly.
+In credit-based flow control, the upstream node/routers keep a count of free buffer slots in the downstream nodes/routers.
+If buffer space is not available for the next channel, the flit is placed in a pending queue until a credit arrives for that channel.

+When using non-minimal or adaptive routing, each flit is forwarded to a random global channel due to which the flits may arrive out-of-order at the receiving destination node LP.
+Therefore, we keep a count of the flits arriving at the destination dragonfly node LP and once all flits of a message arrive, an event is invoked at the corresponding model-net LP, which notifies the higher level MPI simulation layer about message arrival.

 ROSS models are made up of a collection of logical processes (LPs).
 Each LP models a distinct component of the system.
 LPs interact with one another